-1) Outline of the System
+(1) Outline of the System

-"The Board Incentive Plan Trust" is a system under which shares of the Company and the amount of money equivalent to the proceeds from the disposal of shares of the Company will be delivered and provided to the Directors according to their positions and other factors, covering the five calendar years from 2018 to 2023.
+"The Board Incentive Plan Trust" is a system under which shares of the Company and the amount of money equivalent to the proceeds from the disposal of shares of the Company will be delivered and provided to the Directors according to their positions and other factors at the time of retirement, covering the five calendar years from 2018 to 2023.

-2) Shares of the Company that remain in the trust Shares of the Company that remain in the trust are recorded as treasury stock in the net asset with the book value of the trust (excluding incidental expenses).
-The book value and numbers of the treasury stock at December 31, 2020 are ¥180 million and 152,569 shares, respectively.
+(2) Shares of the Company that remain in the trust

+Shares of the Company that remain in the trust are recorded as treasury stock in the net asset with the carrying value of the trust (excluding incidental expenses).
+The carrying value and numbers of the treasury stock as of December 31, 2021 are ¥177 million and 149,593 shares, respectively.